 Welcome from the President 4

 Table of Contents 5

-Holy Spirit College Academic Calendar, 2022-23 10
+Holy Spirit College Academic Calendar, 2023-24 10

 I. An Introduction to Pontifex University 12

-1. The History and Governance of Pontifex University
+1. The History and Governance of Pontifex University 12

+·

 2. The Mission of the University

 3. The Catholic Identity of the University

 4. Degree Granting Authorization

 5. College Personnel

 §1.
 The Board of Trustees

 §2.
 Academic Advisory Board

 §3.
 Administration of Pontifex University

 §4.
 Administration of Holy Spirit College

 §5.
 Administration Pontifex College

 §6.
-Faculty of Holy Spirit College

-§7.
-Faculty of Pontifex College §8.
+Faculty of Holy Spirit College §7.
+Faculty of Pontifex College

+§8.
 Faculty of the Theology of the Body Institute teaching for Pontifex College

 yo.
-Faculty of the Theology of the body histitute teaching for Forthest Conege
+I active of the Theology of the Body Histitute teaching for Folidiex Conege

 II.
-Admissions and Financial Information 20
+Admissions and Financial Information 19

 1. The Graduate Admissions Process

 §1.
 Description of the Process: Pontifex College: DTF/Th.D. combined enrollment

 §2.
 Description of the Process: Pontifex College: MSA, MSA in the TOB and NE

 §3.
-Description of the Process: Pontifex College: M.Ed. and E.Ed.
+Description of the Process: Pontifex College: M.CEd. and D.CEd.

 §4.
-Description of the Process: Holy Spirit College §5.
+Description of the Process: Holy Spirit College

+§5.
 Transfer Students and Transfer Credit

 §6.
 Provisional Admission of Graduate Applicants

 §7.
 Non-Discrimination Policy for Graduate Admissions

 §8.
 Program Specific Admissions Requirements

 §9.
-Holy Spirit College: Advanced Standing Policy for the MTS
+Holy Spirit College: Advanced Standing Policy for the M.T.S.

-2. Financial Information 26
+2. Financial Information 25

 §1.
-Tuition, Fees and Costs for Degree Students for Online Programs
+Tuition, Fees and Costs for Degree Students for Online Programs 23

 §2.
-Tuition, Fees and Costs for Degree Students MSA in ToB and NE 23
+Tuition, Fees and Costs for Degree Students MSA in ToB and NE

 §3.
 In-Person Programs at Holy Spirit College for Degree Students

 §4.
 Audit Fees

 §5.
 Needs Based Grants

 §6.
-Special Grants §7.
+Special Grants

+§7.
 Financial Letters

-y/.
-I manciai Letters

 §8.
-Student Payments and Course Registration Policies §9.
+Student Payments and Course Registration Policies

+§9.
 Student Refund Policy, Pontifex College §10.
 Graduation and Student Accounts Policy III.
-The Graduate Programs 33 1.
-Graduate Programs: Pontifex College a) The Master of Sacred Arts §1.
-The Overall Purpose of the Master of Sacred Arts program §2.
-Goals of the Master of Sacred Arts Program §3.
-Student Learning Outcomes in the MSA Program §4.
+The Graduate Programs 32 1.
+Graduate Programs: Pontifex College a) The Master of Sacred Arts, MSA §1.
+The Overall Purpose of the Master of Sacred Arts, MSA program §2.
+Goals of the Master of Sacred Arts, MSA Program §3.
+Student Learning Outcomes in the Master of Sacred Arts, MSA Program §4.
 Outcome Assessment Strategies §5.
 Program Content §6.
-Location of the MSA §7.
-Duration of the Master of Sacred Arts program §8.
-MSA Program Overview §9.
-MSA Program Courses 33 b) The MSA in the Theology of the Body and the New Evangelization §1.
+Location of the Master of Sacred Arts, MSA §7.
+Duration of the Master of Sacred Arts, MSA program §8.
+Master of Sacred Arts, MSA Program Overview §9.
+Master of Sacred Arts, MSA Program Courses 32 b) The MSA in the Theology of the Body and the New Evangelization §1.
 The Overall Purpose of the MSA in the ToB and the NE §2.
 Goals of the MSA in the ToB and the NE §3.
 Student Learning Outcomes in the MSA Program §4.
 Outcome Assessment Strategies §5.
 Program Content §6.
 Location of the MSA §7.
-Duration of the Master of Sacred Arts program §8.
+Duration of the Master of Sacred Arts, MSA program §8.
 MSA in the ToB and the NE, Program Overview §8.
-MSA in the ToB and the NE, Courses 41 c) Diploma in Theological Foundation/ Theology Doctorate combined enrollment §1.
+MSA in the ToB and the NE, Courses 40 c) Diploma in Theological Foundation/ Theology Doctorate, Th.D. combined enrollment §1.
 The Overall Purpose of the Program and the variety of routes to admission §2.
-Goals of the Th.D., Learning Outcomes and Method of Assessment §3.
+Goals of the Theology Doctorate, Th.D., Learning Outcomes and Method of Assessmen §3.
 Program Content §4.
-Location of the DTF/Th.D. program 52 d) The Master of Education in Catholic School Administration (M.Ed.) §1.
-The Overall Description of the M.Ed.
+Location of the DTF/Th.D. program 51 t d) The Master of Catholic Education, M.CEd. §1.
+The Overall Description of the M.CEd.
 Program §2.
-The Goals of the M.Ed.
+The Goals of the M.CEd.
 Program §3.
-Student Learning Outcomes in the M.Ed.
+Student Learning Outcomes in the M.CEd.
 Program §4.
-Outcome Assessment Strategies 59
+Outcome Assessment Strategies 62